7 Tips for choosing a paediatrician for your baby

 5. Your parenting style vs his opinions: This though is a more qualitative issue and difficult to assess in the start, it is a point worth giving attention to.
 Doctor’s have their own ideologies and concepts of child healthcare when it comes to issues such as feeding, sleeping routines, massages, etc. While some doctor’s swear by cow’s milk and its benefits, there are many others who do not support it.
 Also, a few doctor’s may have preference for age-old wisdoms whereas some may totally junk them in favour of newer concepts of parenting.
 It is important to see whether this is in tandem with your own parenting style else you may end up getting confused about what to do.

 6. Support staff: The support staff of a doctor is what adds to his reputation.
 You don’t want to be sitting in a waiting room with your child that child unfriendly, doesn’t have access to water or a washroom, or has a nurse/attendant who is grumpy about dealing with children.

 7. Child Vs doctor: Last but not the least, does your little one like the doctor?
 We are not saying here that the little one should be given a choice to finalize a doctor, but a doctor whose sight sends the child howling, whom the child is scared of or doesn’t like for whatever reasons, or who the child totally resists going to may not work out for your family inspite of all the credentials he may be carrying.

 In the end, while choosing a doctor correctly is important, it is equally important to have faith in your doctor and not change pediatricians too often.
-It always works better if you stick to one doctor who eventually understands your child’s medical history totally.
+It always works better if you stick to one doctor who eventually understands your child's medical history altogether.